PETROLEUM SEDIMENTOLOGY COURSE

 Bude Tourist Information Centre

-Renowned for its geology, Bude is also well known for surfing, fishing (sea and canal), golfing and walking (South West Coast Path), all of which can be enjoyed year-round.
+Bude geology is renowned.
+Bude is also well known for surfing, fishing (sea and canal), golfing and walking (South West Coast Path), all of which can be enjoyed year-round.

 Lectures are profusely illustrated with examples from the author's extensive collection of colour photos of modern environments and corresponding ancient facies (as seen in outcrops, cores and borehole image logs), collected during 30 years of petroleum sedimentological studies on five continents.
 Many of the slides are from South America, especially Colombia, Trinidad and Venezuela; others are from Canada, England, Ireland, Jordan, Malaysia and the USA.